-China 'as big a US threat' as Russia
+China 'as big a threat to US' as Russia

 Chinese efforts to exert covert influence over the West are just as concerning as Russian subversion, the director of the CIA has said.

-Mike Pompeo told the BBC that the Chinese "have a much bigger footprint" to carry out such covert activities than the Russians do.
+Mike Pompeo told the BBC that the Chinese "have a much bigger footprint" to do this than the Russians do.

-He also said he expected Russia to target the 2018 US mid-term elections.

-The US intelligence community has said that it believes Russia interfered in the 2016 presidential election.
+As examples he cited efforts to steal US commercial information and infiltration of schools and hospitals - and this extended to Europe and the UK.

 "Think about the scale of the two economies," Mr Pompeo said of Russia and China.